"We are committed to making ongoing system enhancements to improve both the quality of water and reliability of service."

 Working collaboratively with our state regulators, we have developed a plan for carrying out our water quality improvement program:

-• For systems with high levels of iron and manganese, new filtration treatment will be installed.
-Our goal is to install new filtration treatment within a reasonable timeline; the wells that need it most will see filtration within the next three to five years; installations will be prioritized based on the amount of compounds in the water
+• For systems with high levels of iron and manganese, we are thoroughly assessing the need to install filtration treatment.
+Our goal is to install these filters within a reasonable timeline; the wells that need it most will see filtration within the next three to five years; installations will be prioritized based on the amount of compounds in the water

 • Areas with moderate levels will be treated with a process to improve overall water aesthetics;